mvolkmann/blog/src/nushell.md

 | string | integer     | pipe to `str to-int`      |
 | list   | string      | pipe to `str collect`     |

+TODO: Add more rows in the table above!

+The `echo` command is often used to feed the initial value into a command pipeline.
+This can be a literal value or an expression such as a variable reference.

 For example,

 `echo "2021-3-21 14:30" | str to-datetime`

 ### Strings

-Strings delimited by backticks support templating with expressions in pairs of double curly brackets.
+Strings delimited by backticks support templating (a.k.a interpolation) with expressions in pairs of double curly brackets.
 For example: